nitin-jotwani/frontend-interview-preparation/readme.md

 # Interview Preparation Guidelines & Sources
-This is my own journey describing how I started preparing for good companies.
-Initially, I was confused regarding how and what to start actually!
+This is my journey - how I started preparing for interviews.
+Initially, it seems confusing how and what to start actually!
 So, thought to make this guide which could help me in future too and may also help you? :) <br>
-If you're reading and using these guidelines, please feel free to approach me if you want to add anything to it.
+If you're reading and would like to add something to it, please feel free to do so. :)

 `Note:` Whatever is written is written as per my understanding's and observation's during preparation.